 Being able to motivate yourself enough to complete something that you want to complete and having real, visible results can make huge changes to your attitude.
 It makes you feel that you can achieve whatever you set your mind to.
 This is a great way to achieve other things in your life, and it will show.

 Adding this can-do attitude and the realisation of a great sense of self-esteem is a great way to do all this.

 Another huge mental health benefit of exercise is a social benefit too.
 Exercising doesn’t just have to be about yourself, after all.
 Even though many of us will find ourselves being lost in our own little training worlds, it’s also enjoyable to train with other people.

 There are tonnes of different ways to go about it, too.
 They all help you socialise and get all of the benefits from that, too.
-You can get a training buddy, encouraging you to work out and reach your goals together, do a class at your local gym, or even just exercise with a family member at home.
+You can get a training buddy, who encourages you to work out and reach your goals together, do a class at your local gym, or even just exercise with a family member at home.
 Be in it together!

 Outside of training, you can also take up hobbies or sports like cycling or football, where you can be a part of something bigger than your own goals and get a sense of team spirit and competition.

 Even on top of everything we’ve already aid, there’s one other useful point we haven’t; touched on yet.
-That's how exercise affects your memory and makes it so much better, so so it has been reported.
+That’s how exercise affects your memory and makes it so much better, so it has been reported.